Wireless doorbells are garnering a lot of attention. Compared to traditional doorbells, wireless products require less work and drilling.

 5. Mobile Application

 It’s critical for a smart home product to have a functional mobile application.
-Especially, for a video doorbell since we’ll be using the app to view, save and review footages.
-If Ring’s mobile app fails to deliver satisfying results, it’ll affect the user experience which will lower the overall satisfaction.
+This is especially so for a video doorbell since we’ll be using the app to view, save and review footage.
+If Ring’s mobile app fails to deliver satisfying results, it’ll affect the user experience, which will lower the overall satisfaction.